 - respond to our attempts to contact you and play your part in assisting us to provide services to you.

 OneLink has been working with the ACT Government to develop a reporting framework, covering the wide range of activities and information collected.
 In the first year of operations, OneLink has refined the primary database used to collect information, and is now looking at how best to present the information available, both to show the activity of OneLink and also to show the demand for and connections to services in the ACT.

-The report provided here focusses on the quarter ending in June 2017, and was prepared with in conjunction with Housing ACT, as a regular report to both the sector and the government.
+The reports provided here are prepared with in conjunction with Housing ACT, as a regular quarterly report to both the sector and the government.
 This report will continue to be refined with input from stakeholders.

 Note that OneLink has a different service model to the services that preceded it: First Point (for housing and homelessness services) and the Child, Youth and Family Gateway.
 Thus, the data provided in the report is not directly comparable to previous reports produced by these services.
 The scope of OneLink is greater than the previous two services, potentially covering all human services within the ACT, a focus on housing and homelessness services, including emergency accommodation and tenancy support, and child, youth and family services.
 Clients with OneLink may present with more than one need for service, and each need for service is prioritised, rather than the client allocated to priority A, B, C or D according to housing and support needs, as was the case for First Point.
 Where there is no vacancy available in a suitable service at the time of contact, OneLink stays in touch, generally weekly, with clients, as long as they are still seeking a service available in the ACT.